 - Assistance and guidance from a Program Advisor

-- A number of fun social activities
+- A variety of fun, social activities